Laura Ashley to axe 268 jobs following administration

 PwC added that is anticipated all stores will reopen, when guidance permits, for a period of time, either because the stores form part of a sale or to sell off remaining stock.

-Rob Lewis, joint administrator for the company, told PA: “We have had a large number of interested parties speak with us.
+Rob Lewis, joint administrator for the company, said: "We have had a large number of interested parties speak with us.

 "The process will take as long as it needs but we will let staff know as soon as we have an outcome.